ikuamike/Awesome_Micropython/README.md

 <br>

-> MicroPython is a lean and efficient implementation of the Python 3 programming language that includes a small subset of the Python standard library and is optimised to run on microcontrollers and in constrained environments.
-Official Link: [MicroPython Homepage](http://www.micropython.org/)
+> [MicroPython](http://www.micropython.org/) is a lean and efficient implementation of the Python 3 programming language that includes a small subset of the Python standard library and is optimised to run on microcontrollers and in constrained environments.

 <br>